undefinedDarkness/undefineddarkness.github.io/src/lorem.md

 >>> Mark 1:6-8

-The design of the site was havily inspired by: https://www.kunisch.info/ and some of the fonts were chosen with the help of cae
+The design of the site was havily inspired by: https://www.kunisch.info/ ~~and some of the fonts were chosen with the help of cae~~

+I have deliberated on which fonts to use to fix the design appropriately and have finally settled on Redaction for headings, IBM Plex Sans / Mono for body text and code respectivley

 ## Edge Cases
 Inline in code sections: